plotly/plotly.github.io/_posts/2014-04-23-links-text-and-html-in-graphs.md

 imageurl: /static/images/links-text-and-html-in-graphs/thum-links-text-and-html-in-graphs.png
 state: active
 tags: textandlinks
 meta_description: How to insert links, text and html in plotly charts.
-Make graphs online and for free with Plotly
+Make graphs online and for free with Plotly.
 actioncall: Make a Graph
 ---